AliciaBytes/digital-garden.aliciabytes.com/src/site/notes/TTRPGs/Sundered Waves.md

 ## Pre-generated Characters

-You can build your own little Hookclaw kobold or choose one of the 4 pre-generated characters:
+You can build your own character or choose one of the 4 pre-generated characters:

 - Kaaku Ashfeather, a tengu rogue
 - Lavanna Saltspray, a halfling cleric